Drama at MoviePass as legal probe adds to company woes

 As one Twitter user put it: “It’s really impressive how MoviePass made me love going to the movies again and then made me loathe it.”

-The company has been bombarded with complaints on Twitter from users who have reported no available showtimes in their area or having problems with they arrive at the theater.
+The company has been bombarded with complaints on Twitter from users who have reported no available showtimes in their area or having problems when they arrive at the theater.

 Earlier this month, MoviePass also earned the scorn of some former subscribers, who reported receiving an email informing them that unless they opted out, they would be re-enrolled in the same $9.95, one movie per day plan they had previously signed up for.